 DON’T: Load up on stimulants such as caffeine, alcohol and drugs.
 These will hinder your energy and concentration in the long term.

-TIP: Slow-release foods like bread, rice, pasta, fruit and veg, to keep blood sugars level – this will help to avoid highs and lows of energy.
+TIP: Eat slow-release foods like bread, rice, pasta, fruit and veg, to keep blood sugars level – this will help to avoid highs and lows of energy.

 DO: Sleep!
 Try to get about 8 hours' sleep a night.